 - The Young Dancers’ level is designed for the younger students ages 7-10 and who are pre-pointe and are taking ballet classes 2 or more times a week.

 - Rehearsal schedules will be given after the first day of classes during orientation.
 The classes offered include: Technique, Pointe, Character, Modern, Jazz, Hula and Body Conditioning for the Advanced and Intermediate levels.

 - The Young Dancers’ level will include: Technique, Character, Modern, Jazz, Musical Theatre, Hula and Body Conditioning.

-- Dancers may have the opportunity to participate in a full-length ballet performance at the culmination of the training on August 3, 4, 5 and 6th at the Neal Blaisdell Concert Hall.
+- Dancers may have the opportunity to participate in a full-length ballet performance at the culmination of the training on August 3, 4 and 5th at the Paliku Theatre at Winward Community College.

 - Our Summer Intensive program draws students from around the state, the mainland, and other countries.

 - The Ballet Hawaii studios are located at 777 S. Hotel St. Suite 101, near Neal Blaisdell Concert Hall and Straub Hospital, off of Ward Ave.

 - Auditions: For students who are not currently Ballet Hawaii dancers, please submit a headshot and a photo in 1st arabesque position along with a DVD audition with your application.
 The video should not be more than 10 minutes of basic barre and center work.
 Please include adagio, pirouettes en dedans and en dehors, petite and grand allegro.
 We ask that female dancers please wear pointe shoes for center if you are on pointe.
 The video is not returnable unless you provide a self-addressed, stamped mailer.
 (Students who are currently a Ballet Hawaii student, you do not need to audition.
 No DVD is necessary).